-A: If you are an average consumer, you will see an increase in cost of water of about \$100/yr.
-These figures do not take into account the benefit of the net sale-proceeds, approximately \$700 per resident.
+A: If you are an average consumer and we have meters you will see an increase in cost of water of about \$100/yr. (if you use relatively little you could see a drop in your costs).
+If there are no meters it will be about even.
+These figures do not take into account: